psc-g/psc-g.github.io/content/posts/research/rl/revisiting_rainbow.md

 LunarLander), and can sometimes have a large negative effect on learning (Acrobot and MountainCar).
 This is consistent across the various learning rates we considered.

-In contrast, when we look at the _removal_ of each of these components from the full Rainbow agent:
+In contrast, when we look at the _removal_ of each of these components from the full Rainbow agent (bottom row in above figure), we can see that what hurts the most is the removal of distributional RL.

-{{< img src="/posts/research/rl/revisiting_rainbow/revisitingClassicRemove.png" title="Revisiting Classic Remove" >}}

-we can see that what hurts the most is the removal of distributional RL.
 These results suggest there is a symbiotic between distributional RL and one of the other algorithms considered, an investigation that warrants investigation in future work, along the lines of the theoretical investigation by [Lyle et al. [2019]](https://arxiv.org/abs/1901.11084), which demonstrated that the combination of